Organnery/aeolus-organnery/docs/INTERNALS.md

 /group/end
 ```

-These stops are triggered by sending MIDI notes to the
+This group of three stops is triggered by sending MIDI notes
-channel numbers of the divisions they are configured to be
+to the channel numbers of the divisions they are configured
-part of, not to the number of their control channel.
+to be part of, not to the number of the virtual division's
+control channel.